maxwellreynolds/baseballvis/README.md

 5. To change players, restart the server

-If you are unfamiliar with baseball players, try using Barry Bonds and Hank Aarom as Player 1 and Player 2
+If you are unfamiliar with baseball players, try using Barry Bonds and Hank Aaron as Player 1 and Player 2

 For choosing the statistic to view, make sure to type the corresponding number i.e. type 8 to view Home Runs (don't type "Home Runs").